JetBrains/Qodana/topics/qodana-yaml.md

       <parameter>: <value>
 ```

-You can override the standard %product% behavior, which can be helpful in the case of the
+You can override the standard %instance% behavior, which can be helpful in the case of the
-[PHP version migration](php-language-upgrade.xml).
+[PHP version migration](php-language-upgrade.topic).
 To inspect your code from this perspective, you can run the
 `php-migration` scenario.

-By default, %product% employs the `default` scenario, which means the normal %product% run equivalent to this setting:
+By default, %instance% employs the `default` scenario, which means the normal %instance% run equivalent to this setting:

 ```yaml
 script: